 The awards are given during the academic school year.
 Members of the larger school community are invited to participate in the award ceremony and accompanying events.

 For more information about this award, please visit FAQ.

 Bill Ellis Award

 The Bill Ellis Award is presented annually to an educator or other professional who demonstrates excellence in practice and a commitment to all students, including those with learning and attention issues.

-In May 1996, Bill’s last great undertaking was realizing NCLD’s National Summit on Teacher Preparation.
-Although sadly, Bill was not able to attend the summit, it was his idea and dream to establish a forum where general and special educators could join together to shape the future of teaching.
+Bill’s last great undertaking was his work on NCLD’s National Summit on Teacher Preparation, held in 1996.
+Although Bill was not able to attend the summit, it was his idea and dream to establish a forum where general and special educators could join together to shape the future of teaching.

 Bill saw beyond the world of learning and attention issues and recognized the need to reach all educators.

 For more information about this award, please visit FAQ.